quintengrable/urban_info_group4_final_proj/README.md

 This project did not automate the retrieval of the OSM Extracts for the Bay Area.
 Sign up for your own API key and get your extract here: https://app.interline.io/osm_extracts/interactive_view

+Both the OSM file and the GTFS files are necessary to create the transport network when working with R5Py.
+Routing calculations cannot be performed without obtaining this data first.

 # Project Structure
 * `/data`: Contains raw and processed data files necessary for the analysis
 * `/notebooks`: